Pop Culture Madness!

 In 1953, the City of Niagara Falls bought a plot of land called "Love Canal" for $1 from a chemical company (Hooker Chemical Company, now Occidental Chemical Corporation) that had used the area as a dump.
 Despite warnings from the company, a school was built on the land.
 From 1974-1978, 56% of children in the area were born with birth defects.

-Following athlete Jim Thorpe's death, his widow was upset that his native Oklahoma would not memorialize him.
-Hearing a town (Mauch Chunk) in Pennsylvania that was desperate for money, she (and others) convinced them to name the new town Jim Thorpe, PA, which it's still called to this day.
+Following athlete Jim Thorpe’s death, his widow was upset that his native Oklahoma would not memorialize him.
+Hearing a town (Mauch Chunk) in Pennsylvania desperate for money, she (and others) convinced them to name the new town Jim Thorpe, PA, which it’s still called today.

-United States Air Force pilot Felix Moncla had an encounter with a UFO while flying his jet.
-Radar recorded both the UFO and Moncla's plane on a direct course for one another, until both blips merged together and then vanished completely. #withoutatrace
+United States Air Force pilot Felix Moncla encountered a UFO while flying his jet.
+Radar recorded both the UFO and Moncla’s plane on a direct course for one another, until both blips merged and then vanished completely. #withoutatrace

-The youngest soldier in Korean War was Master Sgt.
-Gilbert Zamora, who able to enlist at 13 because he was already 6'2'' and weighed 195 pounds.
+The youngest soldier in the Korean War was Master Sgt.
+Gilbert Zamora could enlist at 13 because he was already 6’2” and weighed 195 pounds.
 He retired in 1988.

-Julius and Ethel Rosenberg were US citizens who were executed for conspiracy to commit espionage for the Soviet Union in 1953.
+Julius and Ethel Rosenberg were US citizens executed for conspiracy to commit espionage for the Soviet Union in 1953.

-North Korean air force lieutenant No Kum-Sok (age 21) flew his MiG-15 to the South.
-Since this fighter plane was then the best the Communist bloc had, No's defection was considered an intelligence bonanza, and he was awarded the sum of $100,000.
+North Korean Air Force Lieutenant No Kum-Sok (age 21) flew his MiG-15 to the South.
+Since this fighter plane was then the best the Communist bloc had, No’s defection was considered an intelligence bonanza, and he was awarded $100,000.

 Duncan Hamilton won the grueling 1953 Le Mans car race completely inebriated.